Updated Oct. 27, 2019.

 - UI doesn’t scale, so the UI will tend to be very small at resolutions like 4K, and will take up a lot of screen space at low resolutions.

-- In my experiments, with a generic window panel in the middle of the screen, it will take up the whole screen at 1024×768, and will be a very small panel in the middle of the screen at 4K.
+- In my experiments, with a generic window panel in the middle of the screen, it will take up most of the screen at 1366×768, and will be a very small panel in the middle of the screen at 4K.

-Looking at the Steam Hardware Survey, as of October 2015, there are 4 times more people using a 1024×768 monitor than those using 4K, although this will probably change over the next few years.
+Looking at the Steam Hardware Survey, as of October 2019, there are roughly 5 times more people using a 1366×768 monitor than those using 4K, although this will probably change over the next few years.
 If we want our games to last and work well as display resolutions increase in the future, we need to account for these sizes and perhaps more.